This article on the best luxury hotels in Singapore was last updated in June 2020.

 - Dining: The hotel has a few dining venues, most notorious the rooftop restaurant bars Lavo, popular with models on Wednesday night, Miami vibe Spago by celebrity chef Wolfgang Puck (who also manages the expensive CUT restaurant at the Shoppes) or Ce La Vi are the most recommended.
 The myriad of dining options in the complex that comprises the Shoppes Mall is never ending.
 Celebrity chef restaurants about starting with rare seafood restaurant Waku Ghin by celebrity chef Tetsuya Wakuda, Gordon Ramsey’s casual Bread Street Kitchen, Jim Thomson’s Thai street food restaurant Long Chim or David Meyers fusion Adrift which is a favorite of corporate events.
 For less refined but equally crowd pleasing alternatives Din Tai Fung dim sum is always packed.
 The hotel’s signature restaurant where breakfast is served, RISE, is a medley of cuisines and is so large waiters use mikes to communicate.

 - To consider: While everyone fancies a photo at the world’s most famous pool, the picture is like one of those “Instagram vs reality” exposes.
 The pool is full, it already was when the hotel opened in 2010 and I first stayed there.
 It is not a pleasant experience and once the photo is taken you will most likely leave.
 Entrance to the pool is also tightly controlled so don’t expect you’ll be able to get past the security.
 The best time to snap a picture in the peace and quiet is between noon and 3pm when check out time ends and check in has not yet begun.
 Go at that time to have the pool for yourself as almost everyone books just for the night.
 You may not be able to check in yet, but you can use the facilities.
+If you are going for the ‘Gram, you might want to consider these other Instagrammable spots in Singapore.

 Best business luxury hotel in Singapore: Mandarin Oriental